 4. Consider the time of the day.
-If you are ready to purchase a car from a dealer, choose at least two dealers from whom you would be willing to make your purchase.
-Go early enough so you will have ample time to visit them on the same day.
+If you are ready to purchase immediately a car from a dealer, choose at least two dealers from whom you would be willing to make your purchase.
+Go early enough during the day so you will have ample time to visit both dealers on the same day.
 As you visit the dealers, let each salesman know that you intend to purchase a car that day from either him or another dealer, depending on which one makes you the best offer.

 If there is only one dealer who has a car that you are interested in purchasing, go late enough so you will be the salesman’s last customer that day.
-(Of course, don’t tell the salesman that his dealer has the only car that you are interested in purchasing.)
-Try to take up at least an hour of his time with questions, test driving cars, etc. before you begin negotiating on the price.
-Knowing that you have taken so much of his time and that you are his last opportunity to sell a car that day, the salesman is not likely to let you leave until he has done all he can to give you a price that will entice you to buy.
+(Of course, do not tell the salesman that his dealer has the only car that you are interested in purchasing.)
+Try to take up at least an hour of the salesman’s time with questions, test driving cars, etc. before you begin negotiating on the price.
+Knowing that you have taken so much of his time and that you are his last opportunity to sell a car that day, the salesman is not likely to let you leave until he has done all that he can to give you a price that will entice you to buy a car from him.

 If you are considering leasing a car, be sure you get all the necessary facts before you make a firm commitment.
 Most sources indicate that leases are not practical for most people.

 An article in The Wall Street Journal (12-12-86) stated,

 In a lease, the customer’s monthly payments are lower than they would be for the same car bought on credit.
 But the lessee doesn’t own the car, which is returned to the dealer when the lease expires. . . .
 The customer also must pay a per-mile fee if he exceeds an annual mileage limit, usually 15,000.